-Shearing and Faulting: The Cadwallader shear is known to be at least three miles in length and it forms the present south-west boundary of the productive veins of the Cadwallader Gold Belt.
-Its average strike is about north 45 degrees west and it dips from 70 degrees south-west to vertical with local steep reverse dips.
-Its course follows closely the southwest contact, or basic side, of the differentiated intrusive complex, even where this narrows down (as it does to the southwest of the Pioneer mine) to widths of 50 feet or less.
+Shearing and Faulting.
+The position of the Cadwallader shear is shown in figure 2.
+This regional structure is known to be at least three miles in length and it forms the present southwest boundary of the productive veins of the Cadwallader Gold Belt.
+Its average strike is about north 45 degrees west and it dips from 70 degrees southwest to vertical with local steep reverse dips.
+Its course follows closely the southwest contact, or basic side, of the differentiated intrusive complex, even where this narrows down (as it does to the southwest of the Pioncer mine) to widths of 50 feet or less.
 The extension of the Cadwallader shear zone northwest of the King mine (Bralorne) appears to lose its identity in a zone of north-south faults which occur roughly parallel to, and mainly to the west of, the Hurley River canyons.
 The extension of the Cadwallader shear zone southeast of the Pioneer mine has been located only at widely spaced points.
-Pacific (Eastern) geologists believe that the Cadwallader shear zone can be correlated with a fault structure in their underground workings.
+Pacific (Eastern) geologists believe that the Cadwallader shear zone can be correlated with a fault structure in their underground workings and shown in cross-sectional figure 4.